Reflation bets push German yield curve to steepest since March | Business

 Reflation bets push German yield curve to steepest since March

 With expectations for rising inflation hitting longer-dated bonds harder than shorter ones, yield curves -- often seen as indicators of economic expectations -- have steepened on both sides of the Atlantic.
-In the euro zone, the gap between two- and 10-year German bond yields, a closely watched segment of the yield curve, rose to its steepest since March 2020 early on Wednesday, at 36 basis points.
+In the euro zone, the gap between two- and 10-year German bond yields, a closely watched segment of the yield curve, rose to its steepest since March 2020 early in the session at 36 basis points before later retreating to the prior session's high of 32 basis points.

-Germany's 10-year yield, the euro zone's benchmark, touched its highest since June at -0.331%.
-By 1049 GMT, it had dipped 1 basis point to -0.36% but was still up 7 bps this week.
-"The bond market sell-off is developing a dynamic of its own where higher yields lead to higher yields," said Christoph Rieger, head of rates and credit research at Commerzbank in Frankfurt.
+Germany's 10-year yield, the euro zone's benchmark, touched a high in morning trading, reaching -0.331%, a level unseen since June.
+It also pulled back in afternoon trading and went back to -0.36%.
+The same pattern applied to yields on 10-year U.S. Treasuries which reached a high of over 1.33% - their highest since Feb.
+27, 2020 - before retreating to about 1.28%.

-"A stronger ZEW or Empire State index just offer more excuses to hedge interest rate risks," he added, referring to data releases a day earlier that both beat expectations.
-Focus on Wednesday is on U.S. retail sales and the U.S. Federal Reserve's meeting minutes, which will be under scrutiny given the ongoing rates sell-off.
+Buoyant U.S. January retail sales nevertheless suggest a pick-up in economic activity that fits the reflation narrative.
+In this context of heightened inflation fears, U.S. Federal Reserve's meeting minutes released later on Wednesday will be closely scrutinised.

 Attention is also on Italy, where Prime Minister Mario Draghi promised sweeping reforms to help rebuild Italy following the coronavirus pandemic, as he set out his priorities before a mandatory confidence vote in his government.
 The appointment of the former European Central Bank chief, who is expected to more effectively implement economic reports than his predecessors, has boosted investor confidence in Italian government bonds.

-Italian bond yields, which rose to near three-week highs in earlier trade at 0.596%, were last unchanged at 0.57% The gap between Italian and German 10-year yields -- effectively the risk premium on Italian debt -- rose to 92 basis points, compared with around 87 basis points last week, which was the lowest since 2015.
+Italian bond yields, which rose to near three-week highs in earlier trade at 0.616%, were last broadly unchanged at 0.58% The gap between Italian and German 10-year yields -- effectively the risk premium on Italian debt -- rose to 95 basis points, compared with around 87 basis points last week, which was the lowest since 2015.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)